santosd/Hackday-Character-Controls-Lua/README.md

     * At this point I am able to tell that the Mover is colliding because I am printing it's position with the `W` key and at a certain point it doesn't move past.
     * The mover is currently not moving the character.
 I thought that this would automatically happen with the mover being attached to the character, but I haven't figured that out.
 There is a function for setting a mover to a unit `stingray.Unit.set_mover` but I may need to assign on update (I haven't tried this so I am not sure).
 My other guess is that I need to use the `stingray.Unit.set_moving`.
 I will be playing with that a little bit more to see if I can get it to work.

-* I was able to get the rotation on the character by using the `stingray.Unit.set_axis`
+* I was able to get the rotation on the character by using the `stingray.Unit.set_axis` this was a way to avoid using quaternion as it automatically converts to a quaternion for you.

+I feel that I am about half way through when it comes to getting the collisions to work.
+At this point I know that the collisions are working with the mover, I just need the mover to move my unit.